Last updated: June 20, 2026

 Using and cleaning a breast pump safely

-CDC also has separate guidance for storing breast milk.
 Use clean containers, label milk with the date, and ask your baby’s doctor if your baby was premature, has immune problems, or has special feeding instructions.
+Use the official CDC pump cleaning and CDC milk storage pages when you need exact steps.

 Documents and details to gather

 You may not need every item below, but having them ready can save calls.
+Keep screenshots, call dates, names, and reference numbers.

-| Item | Why it helps | Who may ask for it |
+| Item | Why it helps | Who may ask |

 |---|---|---|

-| Insurance card | Shows plan name, member ID, and phone number. | Health plan, supplier, clinic |
+| Insurance card | Shows plan name and member ID. | Health plan, supplier, clinic |

-| Baby’s Medicaid or CHIP ID | May be needed if the pump is ordered under the infant. | Supplier, doctor, plan |
+| Baby’s plan ID | May be needed after birth. | Supplier, doctor, plan |

-| Provider order | Plans often need a doctor, midwife, hospital, or pediatrician order. | Medicaid, CHIP, TRICARE, suppliers |
+| Provider order | Plans often need an order. | Medicaid, CHIP, TRICARE, suppliers |

-| Proof of Texas address | WIC and benefits offices use it to confirm service area. | WIC, HHSC |
+| Texas address proof | Shows service area. | WIC, HHSC |

-| Proof of income or benefits | Can show WIC or Medicaid eligibility. | WIC, HHSC |
+| Income or benefits proof | Can help WIC or Medicaid screening. | WIC, HHSC |

-| Return-to-work date | Helps explain the need for an electric pump or workplace plan. | Doctor, plan, employer |
+| Return-to-work date | Helps explain pump timing. | Doctor, plan, employer |

 Common mistakes to avoid